dthain/vfd-display/README.md

 # vfd-display

-Ndotes on building a display driver for a Futaba 16-LY-01ZL display.
+Some notes on building a display driver for a Futaba 16-LY-01ZL alphanumeric display.
+It seems that Futaba no longer manufactures or supports these devices, but they are commonly available for secondhand purchase.
+The device has 37 pins at 0.2in spacing.

+This is a vacuum flourescent display (VFD), which is a variant of the vacuum tube.
+A small AC current is used to heat a filament (cathode) when then produces electrons via thermionic emission.
+The electrons are naturally attracted to anodes, if they are positively charged.
+Each anode is coated with a flourescent material, and glows a distinctive amber/green color when active.
+Between the cathode and anode is a grid that controls whether the electrons flow.

-This is a sixteen digit alphanumeric display.
+This particular one is a sixteen digit alphanumeric display.
 Each digit has sixteen segments, plus three more indicators: a dot in the upper left corner (Q) and a decimal (R) and comma (S) in the lower right corner.
+Each segment corresponds to one anode, and each digit is controlled by a separate grid.
+As a result, the display can be multiplexed much like a multi-digit LED display.

 ```
 .
 Q